Barwago/Avocado/DigitalVinyl/README.md

 # Digital Vinyl - RFID Spotify Integration

 Welcome to the world of Digital Vinyl, where the retro meets the futuristic!
 Get ready to groove and rock out to your favorite Spotify playlists with a touch of your RFID cards/tags.
 Say goodbye to flipping vinyl records and hello to a new way of enjoying music.
-Let's dive into the details and get the party started!
+Let's dive into the details.

 ## What is Digital Vinyl?